Graphcoin (GRPH) Hits Market Cap of $1,320.00

 - Civitas (CIV) traded flat against the dollar and now trades at $0.0163 or 0.00000188 BTC.

-Graphcoin (CRYPTO:GRPH) is a coin.
+Graphcoin (GRPH) is a coin.
 Graphcoin’s total supply is 13,541,673 coins and its circulating supply is 7,821,703 coins.
 The Reddit community for Graphcoin is /r/graphcoin and the currency’s Github account can be viewed here.
+Graphcoin’s official website is graphcoin.net.
 Graphcoin’s official Twitter account is @GRPHcoin.
-Graphcoin’s official website is graphcoin.net.

 Graphcoin Coin Trading

-Graphcoin can be bought or sold on these cryptocurrency exchanges: CoinExchange and CryptoBridge.
-It is usually not possible to buy alternative cryptocurrencies such as Graphcoin directly using U.S. dollars.
-Investors seeking to acquire Graphcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Graphcoin using one of the aforementioned exchanges.
+Graphcoin can be bought or sold on these cryptocurrency exchanges: CryptoBridge and CoinExchange.
+It is usually not possible to purchase alternative cryptocurrencies such as Graphcoin directly using U.S. dollars.
+Investors seeking to acquire Graphcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Graphcoin using one of the exchanges listed above.

 Receive News & Updates for Graphcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Graphcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.